IBAN Checker: Verify a Polish Bank Account Number

 In this example, 61 is the check digit pair, 10901014 is the bank sort code, and 0000000132100010 is the client account number.

 Without the PL prefix, a Polish bank account number has 26 digits.
-Adding PL to the front converts it to the full IBAN format [6].
+Adding PL to the front converts it to the full IBAN format[6].
 Most Polish banks display both formats in their apps and on statements.

-How to Verify an IBAN Online
+How the Checker Validates an IBAN

-This free IBAN checker validates a Polish bank account number in three steps.
+The tool validates a Polish bank account number in three steps.

 Step 1: Length and format.
 A valid Polish IBAN must be exactly 28 characters starting with PL, or 26 digits without the prefix.
 Any deviation fails immediately.

 Step 3: Bank sort code lookup.
-The tool checks the 8-digit bank sort code against the NBP clearing directory [3].
+The tool checks the 8-digit bank sort code against the NBP clearing directory[3].
 Every active bank and credit union in Poland has at least one registered sort code.
 If the code does not appear in the directory, the account number may be outdated or incorrect.

 Identify Which Bank an IBAN Belongs To

-The Bank Sort Code in a Polish Account Number
+The Bank Sort Code Structure

 The 8-digit sort code sits at positions 3 through 10 of the 26-digit account number, or positions 5 through 12 of the full IBAN.
-The NBP regulation on bank numbering defines its structure [2]:
+The NBP regulation on bank numbering defines its structure[2]:

 - Digits 1 to 3: institution number assigned to the bank